 If everything is in order, most insurers process the claim rather quickly after receiving the paperwork — in one or two weeks.
 An insurance company can face hefty interest charges if the claim gets delayed too long, so it is in their best interest to process the payout quickly.

 However, certain situations may warrant extra scrutiny.
-For instance, if the insured dies within two years of buying the policy, the insurance company may investigate the matter further.
+For instance, if the insured dies within two years of buying the policy, the company may investigate the matter further.
 Suicide, homicide or death during an illegal activity may also lead to a lower payout.

-If the insurance company denies the claim, which happens only rarely, they will tell you to know the reason.
+If the company denies the claim, which happens only rarely, they will tell you to know the reason.
 You will then receive the premium dollars paid into the policy, but not The Death Benefit.

 How does life insurance work if you do not die?